 About the Newsletter

-Columnas is the semi-annual newsletter of the Honors Program at Bentley University.
+Columnas is the award-winning semi-annual newsletter of the Honors Program at Bentley University.
 The newsletter provides feature stories and articles about its students, alumni, faculty and other members and events of the honors and Bentley community, and is written from the perspective of those involved in the Honors Program.
 Columnas is managed and edited by honors students.
 Columnas won first prize among electronic, student edited newsletters for Honors Programs at the 2015 National Collegiate Honors Council conference.

 With a nod to Latin traditions, Columnas celebrates intellectual curiosity, highlights the achievements of those within and around the program, and underscores the importance of service, culture and community.
 Like its name suggests, Columnas (Latin for “pillars” or “columns”) references the written columns, but also the pillars of support and is intended to demonstrate the strength and finesse of the Honors Program, while also recognizing the four pillars upon which the Honors Program and its students are guided: Excellentia (merit), sapientia (wisdom), integritas (integrity) and latitudo (breadth).